bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Anything?
 Well, I'm going to take that as I did a good job for the most part, but yeah.

-Speaker 1: 01:03:08
+[Audience]: 01:03:08

 Okay.
-So there are a lot of different ways in your pool that miners are inequivalent, hashers are inequivalent,
+So there are a lot of different ways in your pool that miners are inequivalent, hashers are inequivalent, right?

-Speaker 0: 01:03:13
+Jason Hughes: 01:03:13

-right?
 Sure.

-Speaker 1: 01:03:14
+[Audience]: 01:03:14

 You could have one hasher who's mining empty blocks, another hasher who's mining, you know, profit maximizing, mining full blocks, and a third miner who's mining monkey JPEGs and taking payments on the side, right?
 And there's a social contract inherent in a pool that says, I will pay you if you pay me.